myriadrf/LimeFEA-mPCIe/README.md

 # LimeFEA mPCIe

-mini PCIe to PCIe adapter board compatible with LimeSDR-XTRX.
+Mini PCIe to PCIe adapter board with RF fron end compatible with LimeSDR-XTRX.